 For every 12 hours of active learning you can claim recognition for one skill and one attribute.
 NB: opportunities only exist to develop the skills and attributes specified for this activity in the grey areas of the table below.
-For this activity you can claim a maximum of one learning and development outcome.

 A genuine enthusiasm and passion for sustainability and environmental issues is fundamental, but, subject knowledge is not required.
 However, the ability to follow through on instructions, take initiative, and suggest improvements is essential.

 By actively engaging in this activity, you can claim against one of the pre-determined intersection points detailed below.
 You should reflect on your experience and select the WRS/GA intersection point that best represents your learning outcome.

 - Learning - You recognise that learning in a different cultural setting can be challenging and may require different or new approaches.

 Note – In order to claim for Bicultural Confidence and Competence you must complete training.
 Contact us for more information.